CoopHive/alkahest-docs/alkahest-mdbook/src/Examples/Exchange/Hello_World_-_Tokens_for_Strings.md

-# Hello World - Tokens for Strings

 Let's demonstrate the use of **statements** and **validations** by building an example marketplace where users buy string manipulations for ERC20 tokens.
 Buyers will be able to submit a token payment in an arbitrary ERC20 token, demanding a particular string to be capitalized.
 Sellers who submit a valid capitalization of the buyer's string, verified optimistically directly in a smart contract in our example, will be able to claim the buyer's token payment.

 The components we implement along the way will also allow paying for any other task in ERC20 tokens, or selling on-chain validated string capitalizations for anything else, only requiring an implementation of the relevant counterparty component.
 The example optimistic mediation validator should also be extensible to support verification of much more complex tasks.
 ## Paying Tokens

-[Statements](./../Components/For_Exchange/Statements.md) represent a party's fulfillment of one side of an agreement.
+[Statements](../../Components/For Exchange/Statements.md) represent a party's fulfillment of one side of an agreement.
 The most basic exchange requires just two statements - one for the ask and one for the bid.
 We'll implement this first, then modify the implementation to support a pluggable validator contract.

 Statements have three main parts - an initialization function, inherent validity checks, and term finalization functions.
 The initialization function is called by the party offering what the statement represents, and performs all on-chain actions necessary to enact its finalization terms, as well as for any relevant validators to validate the statement.
 Finalization functions represent individual conditions of an agreement, and can be called by the agreement counterparty, passing in the host contract statement and a statement or validation representing their side of the deal.
 Checks are what finalization functions use to parametrically assess validity of other statements.
 Let's make this clearer with an example.